What is Used Equipment Financing?

 Is it better to Buy New or Used Equipment?

-There are advantages and disadvantages to both new and pre-owned equipment.
 The most apparent benefit of pre-owned equipment is that it’s way cheaper in most cases.
 New equipment takes an immediate depreciation hit after being installed.
-In addition, used equipment tends to depreciate slower.
+In addition, used equipment tends to depreciate more slowly.
 Since you’re typically borrowing more money for new equipment, you will pay more interest throughout the loan.

 The disadvantage of used equipment is that finding financing can be more challenging.
 Some equipment financing companies won’t even consider loans for pre-owned equipment.
 Other lenders and lending marketplaces might have restrictions on what you can purchase.
 For example, most companies won’t finance equipment older than 10 years.
 Financing options for used equipment could require either a down payment or additional collateral.